KirbyX152/demonlist-guidelines/en-US/270_Low_Detail_Modes/100_custom.md

 The length of the LDM should be the exact same as the original level.

+Remember that you can submit a custom LDM for its approval and subsequent addition to the LDMs Database to any list member!

 ## Player Altered Decoration{id=player-altered-decoration}

 Altered decoration that affects difficulty in any way, adds an unnecessary amount of clutter, or contains hate speech will lead to a record rejection.